FreelyMovingSetup/Documentation_center/docs/code/maze_modules.md

 *Example :*

-???+ note "static"
+???+ note "Note : static"
     Static is an argument to create a variable that will remain the same between function calls.
     Static var declaration is run only once so we don't mind putting it inside the "root" of the loop function.

 ```c++
 // loop run code repeatedly